Cosmetic packaging: Listing of ingredients

 Ingredients must be listed in a certain order with priority given to ingredients that represent 1% or more of the volume.
 These ingredients must be listed in descending order, based on weight.
 This group of ingredients is then followed by those that represent 1% or less of the product and listed in any order.
 Colorants may also be listed in any order.

 Packaging in multiple layers

 Many times cosmetic products are packaged in multiple layers.
 Whenever it is difficult to detect for the consumer, the number of units should be listed on the outer package, which should contain details about how to use the product and warnings on what to do if it is misused.
 It is essential that the product is protected from environmental elements such as mould and bacteria.

-The packaging must be sufficient enough to protect the mechanical, thermal, biological, and chemical properties of the product.
+The packaging must be sufficient to protect the mechanical, thermal, biological, and chemical properties of the product.
 It should also be strong enough to withstand human tampering and radiation damage.